kubernetes/community/events/events-team/content/meet-and-greet.md

 Wear some kind of Kubernetes gear, to help identify you as staff.

+If possible, put together short directions (plus pictures) to the M&G room from the main conference area to send to Comms for posting on social media and via email.

 ### During the M&G

 Hover near the entrance to help attendees find the SIGs they are looking for.
 Sometimes they won't know, so be ready to chat about their interests with them and direct them appropriately.

+Take pictures and forward them to Comms to send out on social media to further promote contributions.

 ### After the M&G